 Why does my browser say my SSL page is only "partially secure"?

 Each Web browser handles this situation differently.
 Some browsers may ask if you want to display the nonsecure items, for example.
-Others may tell you that that the page is only “partially secure”.
+Others may tell you that that the page is only “partially secure”, or is “not fully secure”.
 In many cases, the “padlock icon” in the browser may not fully activate.

-To fix this, you can remove the hostname from the URLs.
+To fix this for items included from your own site, you can remove the hostname from the URLs.
 That way, the visitor’s browser will automatically use SSL to load the included items when the enclosing page is loaded as SSL:

 <link rel="stylesheet" href="/style.css"> <img src="/image.jpeg">

-Or, in a pinch, you can force the URLs to always be loaded as SSL, although this will slow down your site for visitors who don”t load the enclosing page as SSL:
+In a pinch, some people just force all included URLs to always be loaded as SSL, although this will slow down your site for visitors who don’t load the enclosing page as SSL: